 Image: Shaw (Available at ACo)

-How would you use hardwood, LVP or LVT in your home?
+Still unsure whether to choose LVT or LVP?
+How would you use hardwood vs LVT vs LVP flooring in your home?
 If you are considering other flooring options as well, check out ACo’s overview of everything you need to know about choosing the right flooring for your home.
-Contact us for more guidance or to schedule a free in-home design consultation!
+Contact us for more guidance on the difference between LVT and LVP or to schedule a free in-home design consultation!

 By: Courtney Walker Pope with Polish Interior and Art Design